 This Day In History (1.20.97): Mark Jackson with 21 points and 22 assists during his Denver vacation

-One of his best games came on this day in 1997, when he racked up 21 points and season high 22 assists against the Nets in a 132-123 win (in regulation).
+One of his best games that season came on this day in 1997, when he racked up 21 points and a season-high 22 assists against the Nets in a 132-123 win (in regulation).
 Jackson would only play 11 more games with the run-and-gun Nuggets before going back to Indiana, where he continued to put up some of the best stats of his career.

 Speaking of gaudy stats.
 Flashback 45 years earlier and you have a 61-point, 36-rebound monster game from George Mikan to talk about…but I’ll save that story for another day.